SaadiqDaniels/semi_uniform_iterator/README.md

 # semi_uniform_iterator
-An iterator that can iterator over any container holding objects of the same base type
+An iterator that can iterate over any container holding objects of the same base type